 This site consists of several properties included in the inscription on the UNESCO World Heritage Sites in Switzerland.
-The three castles listed under the property are castle of Castelgrande, castle of Montebello, and castle Sasso Corbaro.
+The three castles listed under the property are the castle of Castelgrande, the castle of Montebello, and castle Sasso Corbaro.
 In addition, the fortified walls around the castle of Castelgrande are included in the listing for its role in protecting the ancient town and blocking passage off from the valley.

 Monte San Giorgio (2003)

 This wooden mountain rises up to nearly 1,100 meters in height.
 It is part of the Lugano Prealps and is one of the natural sites listed under the UNESCO World Heritage Sites in Switzerland.
 According to UNESCO, it was listed as one of the country’s heritage sites because this holds the ‘record of marine life in the Triassic period’.
 In addition, there are also several remains of land life on the area.
-Some parts of this wooded mountain belongs to Italy, which is part of the site listing extension in 2010.
+Some parts of this wooded mountain belong to Italy, which is part of the site listing extension in 2010.

 Swiss Alps Jungfrau-Aletsch (2001)